fbngrm/msg-srvc/README.md

 ### Logs
 The program logs to stderr in a structured and human readable format.
-Stages include the cause termination in the log message, where SIGTERM means a cancellation by interrupt and EOF|FIN means no messages left to process.
+Stages include the cause of termination in the log message, where SIGTERM means a cancellation by interrupt and EOF|FIN means no messages left to process.
 Results of POST requests are logged to stdout in machine readable format (JSON).

 ### Configuration